top of page

 PG-13 Rating

 In 1984, Steven Spielberg directed the movie Indiana Jones and the Temple of Doom (rated PG).
-That same year, the movie Gremlins came out, also rated PG (produced by Spielberg).
+That same year, the movie Gremlins was also rated PG (produced by Spielberg).
 Both movies enraged parents nationwide for being too violent for a PG rating.
 At the time, there was no rating between PG and R. Steven Spielberg believed there should be a rating between the two.
 He convinced the Motion Picture Association of America to create the PG-13 rating.

 I remember watching Indiana Jones and the Temple of Doom and didn’t like it, mostly because of its needlessly excessive violence.
 Later, I was surprised to learn that fewer people were shown dying in Indiana Jones and the Temple of Doom than in the original Indiana Jones movie.
 Twenty-three people died in the first movie, while seven died in the sequel.
 What enraged parents was how the characters died.